Select NEC Code Cycle

 Manual J Data Mirror Active

-If only Amps are listed, use the Amp to VA converter button to the right.
-The calculator will automatically compare this against your heating load and select the larger demand.
+If only amps are listed, use the Amp to VA converter.
+The calculator compares cooling and heating inputs and uses the larger demand in the service load workflow.

 *Heat strips are calculated at **65% demand factor** when used with a heat pump.